 The number of credits of coverage necessary to be eligible for disability benefits equals the number of years from the time the worker turned age 22 to the date of disability.
 In addition, a worker must have been covered under the Social Security system for a certain period leading up to the onset of disability.
 For example, an individual older than age 31 must be covered by Social Security for 20 of his or her last 40 credits of employment.
 Those under age 31 need fewer credits.

-Once a Social Security-covered worker becomes disabled, he or she must apply to the Social Security Administration (SSA) for benefits.
-SSA determines whether the worker meets the definition of disability.
-Disability is defined as being so severely physically or mentally impaired that he or she cannot perform any substantial gainful activity and the disability is expected to last at least 12 months or result in death.
+For SSA disability benefits purposes, disability is defined as being so severely physically or mentally impaired that he or she cannot perform any substantial gainful activity and the disability is expected to last at least 12 months or result in death.

 Benefits do not begin until after a five-month waiting period.
 Social Security disability benefits continue until the beneficiary dies or converts to Social Security retirement, or until SSA determines that the beneficiary is no longer eligible due to earned income (the earning thresholds vary by type of disability but overall are very low) or improvement in the medical condition.
 SSA conducts “continuing disability reviews” at least once every three years on beneficiaries whose medical improvement is possible or expected; where medical improvement is not expected, they are conducted every seven years.